mozilla/pontoon/specs/0118-messaging-center.md

 - Title: `Review message`
 - A review step is required to reduce errors because messages could be sent to a large number of people.
 This page allows you to review all aspects of the email before sending, including:
  - A rendered version of the message to ensure things like Markdown tags or html don’t have issues.
- - A summary of who will be receiving the nessage:
+ - A summary of who will be receiving the message:
     - The number of recipients
     - The filters being applied
   - Whether this is a transactional email.
 If enabled, a warning will be shown: `Warning: transactional emails are sent to users who have not opted in to email communication.
 Transactional emails are restricted in the type of content that can be included.
 When in doubt, please review with legal.`